benj-lazaro/html-css-bootcamp/README.md

 # HTML CSS Bootcamp
-A documented relearning modern-day HTML and CSS
+A documented relearning of modern-day HTML and CSS

 ## What is it?
 Based on Colt Steele's <b>HTML & CSS Bootcamp 2023</b> available on Udemy.